-- a. waste, recycling or resource recovery - b. any other prescribed service
+- a. waste, recycling or resource recovery services - b. any other prescribed service

-Council currently applies a service charge for the collection and disposal of waste, recycling and food and garden organics to residential properties within urban boundaries, other than vacant land, and to properties outside urban boundaries that elect to have waste bins at the property.
-Council retains the objective of setting the service charge for waste, recycling and food and garden organics at a level that fully recovers the cost of these services, including providing for the cost of constructing new landfills and rehabilitation of Council's closed landfills.
+Council currently applies a service charge for the collection and disposal of waste, recycling, food and garden organics and glass to residential properties within urban boundaries, other than vacant land, and to properties outside urban boundaries that elect to have waste bins at the property.
+Council retains the objective of setting the service charge for waste, recycling, food and garden organics and glass at a level that fully recovers the cost of these services, including collection, management, transportation, processing and disposal.